Florida convicts sought after release on forged orders

 But officials realized this week that the convicts should still be behind bars because “those documents were fraudulently modified,” Cash said.

-Ashton said he ordered his prosecutors on Thursday to check on all felons they sent to prison but found no other cases of forged sentence reduction orders.

-“It is now clear that the use of forged court documents to obtain release from prison is an ongoing threat which all law enforcement, prosecutors, judges, court clerks and prison officials must address and stop,” Ashton wrote.

-A court spokeswoman in Orange County, Florida, where Jenkins and Walker were convicted, said someone signed Judge Belvin Perry’s name on two official-looking documents granting their release.
+A court spokeswoman in Orange County, Florida, where the men were convicted, said someone signed Judge Belvin Perry’s name on two official-looking documents granting their release.
 The faked court orders granted motions to correct illegal sentences for each inmate and cited case law in support of the reduced prison terms.

 “Both documents were forged,” court spokeswoman Karen Levey said.
 “Judge Perry did not sign either release order.
 We don’t know how it happened.”